mdkma/biometrics-exam-questions/README.md

 > The following two models are from the different speakers saying the same vowel.
 Please try to define some necessary features to divide these two models.
 ![q3](img/3.png)

+❓do we need to analyze these two figure specificly?

 Feature set: cadence, frequency, pitch and tone of an individual's voice

+* frequency-ban analysis
+* identification from spectrograms
+* use of coarticulation
+* formant frequencies
+* pitch contours
+* features derived from linear prediction

 ### 4